 Community COVID-19 Vaccine Clinic Schedule

 No Appointment Needed!
-Initial and Booster Shots based on CDC Guidelines Available.
+Primary Series and Booster Shots based on CDC Guidelines Available.
 Please bring your Vaccine Card if you are receiving a Booster.

 - 1885 Bay Road, East Palo Alto, CA 94303